InboraStudio/play-core-unity/README.md

 ### Required Play Plugins

 The following Google Play plugin will be installed automatically when you install the Google Play Core plugin using OpenUPM or when importing the package from GitHub:

 - [External Dependency Manager plugin for Unity (EDM4U)](https://github.com/googlesamples/unity-jar-resolver).
 This plugin resolves AAR dependencies such as the Play Core library.

 ## Install the Plugin

-To install the Google Play Asset Delivery plugin using Open UPM, follow the instructions to [install via package manager](https://openupm.com/packages/com.google.play.core/#modal-manualinstallation) or [install via command-line](https://openupm.com/packages/com.google.play.core/#modal-commandlinetool).
+To install the Google Play Core plugin using Open UPM, follow the instructions to [install via package manager](https://openupm.com/packages/com.google.play.core/#modal-manualinstallation) or [install via command-line](https://openupm.com/packages/com.google.play.core/#modal-commandlinetool).

 Alternatively, you can download the latest `.unitypackage` from the Google Play Core plugin [GitHub releases page](https://github.com/google/play-core-unity/releases) and import it [using these instructions](https://developers.google.com/unity/instructions#install-unitypackage) on the Google APIs for Unity site.